Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Results and Discussion

 To evaluate the training convergence, the epoch at which the training achieved a steady state was identified.
 In this experiment, the steady state was defined as the epoch at which the validation MCC was within 2\% of the final value for three consecutive epochs.
-Using Gabor convolutions in the first layer, the steady state was achieved at epoch 33; however, it was only achieved at epoch 46 when traditional convolutions were used.
+Using Gabor convolutions in the first layer, the steady state was achieved at epoch 33 for \emph{Task 2}; however, it was only achieved at epoch 46 when traditional convolutions were used.
 This represents a 28\% improvement, as can be seen in \figureref{fig:mcc_stability}.
 The Gabor convolution layer significantly improved the convergence of the ResNeXt model, also improving the final performance.
-It is important to note that the improvements observed for \emph{Task 2} were also observed for \emph{Task 3}, as demonstrated by the superior classification performance of the GSE ResNeXt model.
+It is important to note that the improvements observed for \emph{Task 2} were also observed for \emph{Task 3}, where the final state was reached at epoch 16 with Gabor convolutions compared to 43 with traditional ones, an improvement of 62\%, further supported by the superior classification performance of the GSE ResNeXt model.
 Nothing can be said about \emph{Task 1}, since the classification accuracy was almost perfect in all baseline models.

 At the same time that \emph{Task 2} represented a middle ground between tasks 1 and 3, it also enables discussion about the temporal proximity of the data.
 As \emph{Task 2} focuses on classifying the same target in a different position on the time axis, evaluating the behaviour of the classification algorithm with respect to this particular property can provide a better understanding of the model's overall performance.
 Additionally, an evaluation can also be conducted regarding the size of the dataset needed to train the models, aiming to enable the application of these pipelines in scenarios involving limited amounts of data.